ironmeld/builder-hex0/README.md

 * Bootstraps using a 16-bit "mini" boot kernel that is only 384 bytes

 ## Status

-* Development goals have been reached.
+* Initial development goals have been reached.
+  * It can build x86 [stage0-posix](https://github.com/oriansj/stage0-posix) up to a working M2-Mesoplanet compiler, which supports a subset of C
   * It can build itself

-  * It can build stage0-posix
-* Minimal support available
-* For Experienced developers
+* For experienced developers
+  * Natively written in hex0
+  * All relative jumps were hand calculated
+  * Includes nasm-like assembly comments for reference only
+  * Minimal to no error checking

+* Could be somewhat smaller (e.g. with relative calls and inlining)

 ## Why?

 This kernel is for bootstrapping compilers without having to trust a prebuilt binary.
-You still have to trust that the hex codes proovided represent the x86 opcodes in the comments.
+You still have to trust that the hex codes provided represent the x86 opcodes in the comments.
 But verifying the opcodes have been encoded properly is a straightforward process that you are encouraged to do using your own methods.
 You can also convert the hex to binary by any method you prefer.
 A Makefile is provided to do all this for you, for convenience, but you are free to distrust that in favor of your own methods.

 ## Building with make